Personal Power is a month-long transformation program by Tony Robbins.

 - Get busy: if you’re busy you ain’t got no time for worry

-My Note: getting busy to “crow out” worry is NOT a good strategy as that only covers up the issue, as well explained by Brene Brown in his seminal book Daring Greatly.
+getting busy to “crowd out” worry is NOT a good strategy as that only covers up the issue, as well explained by Brene Brown Daring Greatly.

-Tony Robbins says that an easy way of dealing with procrastrination is, well, to procrastrinate it.
-Put it off.
+Tony Robbins says that an easy way of dealing with procrastination is, well, to procrastinate it.

 Here’s a 5 step process: